 7. Control flooding.
 Trees have the ability to hold a significant amount of water that would otherwise contribute to flooding.
 Trees also prevent sediment runoff.

 Trees play a critical role in not only sustaining life, but making that life more enjoyable.
-If you need help with planting one, just give us a call.
+If you need help with planting one, just give our team of leading arborists at Urban Forest Pro a call.